 High gas prices not expected to keep travelers from roadways Memorial Day weekend

-Despite high gas prices, AAA says it expects busy roadways for the Memorial Day holiday weekend.
+Despite high gas prices, AAA said it expects busy roadways for the Memorial Day holiday weekend.

 About 39 million people nationally are expected to travel 50 miles or more from home, an 8.3% increase from the same time last year.